Crawford Hydrology Lab Personnel

 For many years, Groves has studied and explored of the caves and surface landscapes of Mammoth Cave National Park.
 This has included service as an expedition leader, Member of the Board of Directors, and President of the Cave Research Foundation.

-Ms. Bledsoe is the manager for the Crawford Hydrology Laboratory.
-She communicates with clients and supervises all daily workings of the lab, including laboratory analysis, QA/QC, and field work.
-In her time with CHL, she has worked on dye traces for groundwater basin mapping, effluent and sewer pipe break investigations, dam leaks, landfill expansions, determining groundwater flow routes from factories and quarries, and determining spring recharge areas.
+Ms. Bledsoe is the Assistant Director of the Crawford Hydrology Laboratory where she serves as project manager for both grant and contract research as well as oversees the lab’s quality control/quality assurance program.
+In her time with CHL, she has worked on dye traces for groundwater basin mapping, effluent and sewer pipe break investigations, determining groundwater flow routes from factories and quarries, and other environmental and industrial applications.

 Affiliate Senior Hydrogeologists: